hitobito/hitobito/doc/architecture/08_konzepte.md

 ### Group- and Roletypes

-Hitobito has a powerful Metagmodel to describe organizational structures.
-Groups always hava a specific `group tpye` and are organized in a tree.
-Every group type can a several defined `role types`.
+Hitobito has a powerful Metamodel to describe organizational structures.
+Groups always hava a specific `group type` and are organized in a tree.
+Every group `group type` can a several defined `role types`.

-The core of hitobito does not contain any role_or_group_types.
+The core of hitobito does not contain any **Role or Group Types**.
 You have to define them in a wagon [example for a generic structure](https://github.com/hitobito/hitobito_generic).
 This describes the organizational structure.

 An example of a group type definition: